rsmaller/carg/README.md

 This function should be called before any other arguments are set.

 ### Arguments Without Flags
-Another feature this library supports is nameless arguments.
-Nameless arguments are passed in to the program without a flag.
+Another feature this library supports is positional arguments.
+Positional arguments are passed in to the program without a flag.
 These arguments should always come before named arguments to prevent argument ambiguity.

-To use nameless arguments alongside named arguments, initialize both first:
+To use positional arguments alongside named arguments, initialize both first:

 ```
-basicArgInit(int, namelessArg, 0, NAMELESS_ARG);
+basicArgInit(int, positionalArg, 0, POSITIONAL_ARG);
 basicArgInit(char, namedArg, 'a', NO_FLAGS);
 ```

-Then, set the values for nameless arguments first:
+Then, set the values for positional arguments first:

 ```
-setFlagsFromNamelessArgs("%d", &namelessArg);
+setFlagsFromPositionalArgs("%d", &positionalArg);
 ```

 Lastly, set the values for named arguments: